microsoft/azurelinux-tutorials/docs/building/building.md

 1. Right click your virtual machine from Hyper-V Manager
 1. Select _Settings...._
 1. Select Security and under _Template:_ select _Microsoft UEFI Certificate Authority_.

+*Note:* If you followed any of the previous tutorials in [Working with packages](docs/packages/working_with_packages.md), the kernel is no longer signed and secure boot must be disabled in order to boot your VHD(X) image.

 **Boot and Sign-In to Your VHD(X) Image**